-[FWS-R7-SM-2008-0020; 70101-1261-0000L6]
+[FWS-R7-EA-2007-0025; 70101-1335-0064L6]

-RIN 1018-AV69
+RIN 1018-AV72

-Subsistence Management Regulations for Public Lands in Alaska-2008-09 and 2009-10 Subsistence Taking of Wildlife Regulations
+Subsistence Management Regulations for Public Lands in Alaska-2009-2010 and 2010-2011 Subsistence Taking of Fish and Shellfish Regulations

 AGENCIES: Forest Service, Agriculture; Fish and Wildlife Service, Interior.

 ACTION: Proposed rule.

-SUMMARY: This proposed rule would establish regulations for hunting and trapping seasons, harvest limits, methods, and means related to taking of wildlife for subsistence uses during the 2008-09 and 2009-10 regulatory years.
-These regulations have been subject to an annual public review cycle, but starting in 2008 the Federal Subsistence Management Program will provide a public review process for subsistence hunting and trapping regulations in even-numbered years and subsistence fishing and shellfish regulations in oddnumbered years.
+SUMMARY: This proposed rule would establish regulations for fishing seasons, harvest limits, methods, and means related to taking of fish and shellfish for subsistence uses during the 2009-2010 and 2010-2011 regulatory years.
+These regulations have been subject to an annual public review cycle, but starting in 2008 the Federal Subsistence Management Program will provide a public review process for subsistence hunting and trapping regulations in even-numbered years and subsistence fishing and shellfishing regulations in odd-numbered years.
 The Program will also address customary and traditional use determinations during the applicable biennial cycle.
 This cycle adjustment does not affect the public's ability to submit special action requests or requests for reconsideration, as outlined in the regulations.
-When final, the resulting rulemaking will replace the subsistence wildlife taking regulations, which expire on June 30, 2008.
-This rule would also amend the customary and traditional use determinations of the Federal Subsistence Board and the general regulations on taking of wildlife.
-DATES: Public meetings: The Board will discuss and evaluate the proposed regulatory changes during a public meeting scheduled to be held in Anchorage, AK, beginning on April 29, 2008.
-In addition, the Federal Subsistence Regional Advisory Councils held public meetings to receive proposals to change this proposed rule on several dates from August 28, 2007, through October 30, 2007.
+When final, the resulting rulemaking would replace the subsistence fish and shellfish taking regulations that will expire on March 31, 2009.
+This rule would also amend the customary and traditional use determinations of the Federal Subsistence Board and the general regulations on taking of fish and shellfish.

+DATES: We will accept comments and proposals received or postmarked on or before June 30, 2008.
+Federal Subsistence Regional Advisory Councils (Regional Councils) will hold public meetings on this proposed rule between August 24, 2008, and October 25, 2008.
 See SUPPLEMENTARY INFORMATION for additional information on the public meetings.